Rayongice/socket-studying/README.md

 # socket-studying
 Just personal studying for socket.

-Run the script then you can send message to server using the cilent.
+Run the script then you can send message to server using the cilent script.